Acceptance and Commitment Therapy (COMMEND)

 • have a diagnosis of Amyotrophic Lateral Sclerosis, Progressive Muscular Atrophy or Primary Lateral Sclerosis, and

-• are receiving care from an MND Care Centre or Clinic at the Royal London (Barts), UCLH, Sheffield, Northern Lincolnshire and Goole, South Wales, Newcastle, Plymouth, Leicestershire, Middlesbrough or Kings College Hospitals*.
+• are receiving care from an MND Care Centre or Clinic at the Royal London (Barts), UCLH, Sheffield, Northern Lincolnshire and Goole, South Wales, Newcastle, Plymouth, Leicestershire, Middlesbrough, Kings College Hospitals or Preston*.
 It may also be possible to take part in the trial remotely, if you do not receive your care from these centres.

 You do not have to be able to talk in order to take part in this study – you can take part if you communicate via a communication aid.

-* We will be opening for recruitment at Stoke soon and we are hoping to open for recruitment at Preston and other sites in the near future - please keep an eye on this website for updates.
+* We will be opening for recruitment at Stoke soon and we are hoping to open for recruitment at other sites in the near future - please keep an eye on this website for updates.